wp-plugins/kento-wp-stats/readme.txt

 <strong>How does this work ?</strong>

-When some visit your website the script on plugin will collect following data
+When someone visit your website the script on plugin will collect following data

 *  	userid
 *  	event (visit, login, logout, published post, comments and etc.)